The SoftSelect ERP Selection Process Details

 5. Final selection recommendation to executives:

 The company’s selection team makes a final ERP recommendation to executives/owners and other appropriate company members.
-As in the phase-2 debriefing and discussion, this process step is designed to build high confidence in the ERP application and implementer, and contribute to overall project confidence in the pending implementation.
+This process step is designed to build high confidence in the selected ERP application and implementer, and contribute to overall project confidence in the pending implementation.